Policies and Procedures - Jasper Campus

 Complete Withdrawal from All Classes

-There are many resources, offices and personnel who can help you to be successful at Vincennes University Jasper Campus.
+There are many resources, offices and personnel who can help you to be successful at Vincennes University Jasper.
 If you experience difficulties we ask that you contact the Student Services Office immediately for help in developing a plan for you to continue at the University.

 VU is a tobacco-free campus except for designated tobacco use areas.
 Please help us maintain a healthy evnironment for our students, employees, and visitors.
 Smoking of any type, including e-cigarettes, is prohibited in university facilities and is limited to designated areas and private vehicles.